Nine-dart finish: Nine-dart finishes in televised matches

 William Borland hit a nine-darter at the 2022 PDC World Darts Championship in his first-round matchup in the last leg of the match to become the first person to win a match on TV in the PDC by hitting a nine-darter.
 On 17 February 2022, Gerwyn Price achieved two nine-dart finishes on the same day, doing so in two separate matches during night 3 of the 2022 Premier League Darts during a win against Michael van Gerwen in the semi-final, and then against James Wade in the final.
 In total, Price achieved four nine-dart finishes in 2022; no player had previously managed more than two.

+In the semi-final of the 2025 World Matchplay, Luke Littler won the first televised PDC leg where every dart was perfect.
+Both Littler and his opponent Josh Rock had opened the leg with two 180s each before Littler, who had thrown first, completed the nine-darter.
+However, this was not the first recorded instance of a leg where all 15 darts of the leg were perfect — it had previously occurred in a match between Niko Springer and Manfred Bilderl at the 2023 PDC Europe Super League.